Action Network · Data Study · World Cup 2026

 78.5

-Trusty played 85.9 minutes per game at Celtic, the second-highest utilisation rate in the squad.
-He is a central defender, like Richards.
-The USMNT could begin the tournament with both starting centre-backs ranked first and third for minutes played.
-That is a structural fatigue problem that the squad average does not reflect.
+The USMNT could begin the tournament with both starting centre-backs ranked first and third for total minutes played.
+That is a structural fatigue problem the squad average does not reflect.

 Fatigue Index: 78.5